hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     specific systems.
 In particular, DMQMC is only implemented for the Heisenberg model, the UEG, the real and momentum-space Hubbard model, and for molecular systems.
 The evaluation of operators other than the total energy, such as correlation functions and entanglement measures, is currently only possible for the Heisenberg model.

-.. todo - note any options which are only implemented for certain systems.
+The calculation of the reduced density matrices from DMQMC is also only supported for the Heisenberg model (for both temperature-dependent and ground state RDM calculations).

 Options
 -------